maks45/RecyclerViewDataBindingKotlinExample/README.md

 # RecyclerViewDataBindingKotlinExample
-Simple example of usage recyclerView and DataBinding with Kotlin
+Simple example of usage RecyclerView and DataBinding with Kotlin